rmbryan71/rmbryan71.github.io/_posts/2025-07-15-counting-DNA-neucleotides.md

 Since time is limited and we don't want to waste time looking for files or moving them around, we'll start our program by opening the specific file in the downloads folder.

-Then we just count all the
+## Solution steps
 Python includes a [list count method](https://www.w3schools.com/python/ref_list_count.asp) that solves this problem for us.

+Then we just count all the A's, C's, G's and T's.

-To be fancy, I'm using a little helper program (package) called pyperclip to drop the answer onto my clipboard so all I have to do is paste it in the answer box.
+To be fancy, I'm using a little helper program (package) called [pyperclip](https://pypi.org/project/pyperclip/) to drop the answer onto my clipboard so all I have to do is paste it in the answer box.
 ## Inefficient solution
+My solution ran on the test set I got from [Project Rosalind](https://rosalind.info/about/) in less than a second, but it's not the fastest solution because it has to go all the way through the test set four times.
+Once to count the A's, once to count the C's, etc...

+Since the problem tells us the maximum number of letters in the test set is 1000, and we have 5 minutes to solve the problem, my inefficient solution that takes less than a second is fine.

+If I wanted to shave off some milliseconds, I would set up four counters: A, C, G, and T. Then I would run through the list one time and increment the counter that matches the letter in the test set, but I don't care about the extra time, so my simple solution is fine for this purpose.

 ## Conclusion
 This is one of the easiest problem in the set.